Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-The Solomon fusion systems \cite[III.6.7]{AKO} which are supported on a Sylow $2$-subgroup of $\mathrm{Spin}_7(q)$, $q$ odd, are exotic.
+The Solomon fusion systems \cite[III.6.7]{AKO}, which are supported on a Sylow $2$-subgroup of $\mathrm{Spin}_7(q)$, $q$ odd, are exotic.
 These are the only known exotic fusion systems on $2$-groups and are still a fascinating subject of research \cite{henke2018fusion}.
 In contrast, there is a large variety of exotic fusion systems on $p$-groups with $p$ odd and the reason for this is still not transparent.
 Ruiz \cite{Ruiz} and more recently Oliver and Ruiz \cite{oliver2020simplicity} have considered non-abelian simple groups and determined instances where the fusion system $\F=\F_S(G)$ has $O^{p'}(\F)$ exotic.
 These fusion systems, from their very construction are closely related to finite simple groups.
-Other exotic systems are constructed as fusion systems of free amalgamated products, such as those in \cite{BLO2,ClellandParker2010,ParkerStroth2015} and these are often far away from being realized by finite groups in that the $p$-groups are often not closely related to the Sylow $p$-subgroup of a finite simple group.
+Other exotic systems are constructed as fusion systems of free amalgamated products.
+Examples of these can be found in \cite{BLO2,ClellandParker2010,ParkerStroth2015} and these are often far away from being realized by finite groups in that the $p$-groups are usually not closely related to the Sylow $p$-subgroup of a finite simple group.
 Many of these fusion systems are defined on $p$-groups of \emph{maximal class}.
-That is, finite $p$-groups of order $p^n$ with nilpotency class $n-1$.